megastep/makeself/README.md

 the archives it generates should run on any Unix flavor, with any compatible Bourne shell, provided of course that the compression programs are available.

-As of version 2.1, Makeself has been rewritten and tested on the following platforms :
+Makeself has been rewritten and tested on the following platforms :

 * Linux (all distributions)
 * Sun Solaris (8 and above)
 * HP-UX (tested on 11.0 and 11i on HPPA RISC)
 * SCO OpenUnix and OpenServer
-* IBM AIX 5.1L
+* IBM AIX
 * macOS (Darwin)
 * SGI IRIX 6.5
 * FreeBSD
+* OpenBSD
+* NetBSD
 * UnicOS / Cray
-* Cygwin (Windows)
+* Windows (Cygwin, WSL)

 If you successfully run Makeself and/or archives created with it on another system, then please [let me know][2]!